kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 Kurtosis Ethereum Quickstart
 ============================
-The instructions below will walk you through spinning up an Ethereum network in a Kurtosis sandbox, interacting with it, and migrating the logic into the Kurtosis testing framework.
-By the end of this tutorial, you will have a rudimentary Ethereum testsuite in Typescript that you can begin to modify on your own.
+The instructions below will walk you through spinning up an Ethereum network in a Kurtosis sandbox, interacting with it, and migrating the logic into a test.
+By the end of this tutorial, you will have a rudimentary Ethereum test in Typescript that you can begin to modify on your own.

 Step One: Set Up Prerequisites (2 minutes)